Luc Besson: Cinéma du look

 Critics such as Raphaël Bassan and Guy Austin cite Besson as a pivotal figure in the Cinéma du look movement—a specific, highly visual style produced from the 1980s into the early 1990s.
-Subway (1985), The Big Blue (1988) and La Femme Nikita (1990) are all considered of this stylistic school.
+His early films Subway (1985), The Big Blue (1988) and La Femme Nikita (1990) are all considered of this stylistic school.

 The term was coined by critic Raphaël Bassan in a 1989 essay in La Revue du Cinema n° 449.
-A partisan of the experimental cinema and friend of New Wave ("nouvelle vague") directors, Bassan grouped Besson with Jean-Jacques Beineix and Leos Carax as three directors who shared the style of "le look."
+A partisan of the experimental cinema and friend of New Wave ("nouvelle vague") directors, Bassan grouped Besson with Jean-Jacques Beineix and Leos Carax as three directors who shared the style of "le look".
 These directors were later critically described as "favouring style over substance, and spectacle over narrative".

 Besson, and most of the filmmakers so categorised, were uncomfortable with the label.
 He contrasted their work with France's New Wave.
 "Jean-Luc Godard and François Truffaut were rebelling against existing cultural values and used cinema as a means of expression simply because it was the most avant-garde medium at the time," said Besson in a 1985 interview in The New York Times.
 "Today, the revolution is occurring entirely within the industry and is led by people who want to change the look of movies by making them better, more convincing and pleasurable to watch.

 "Because it's becoming increasingly difficult to break into this field, we have developed a psychological armor and are ready to do anything in order to work," he added.
 "I think our ardor alone is going to shake the pillars of the moviemaking establishment."

-Besson directed a biopic of Aung San Suu Kyi called The Lady (2011) (original title Dans la Lumiere).
-He also worked on Lockout (2012).

-Work

-Many of Besson's films have achieved popular, if not critical, success.
-One such release was Le Grand Bleu.